Are you ready to meet your Newborn but don’t know what to expect from Postpartum?

 Trust me, you could talk to all the lactation consultants, nurses, and doctors on this planet.
 You could even attempt every class or do every online course out there.
 The chances are: Your nipples are probably still going to be sore the first couple of days.

 Again, not trying to scare you.
-Breastfeeding is beautiful and you will start enjoying it after a while.
+Breastfeeding is beautiful and you should give it a try.
 The pain will be gone and forgotten at some point.
 Please, just be prepared and pack some nipple cream and maybe even a nipple shield for the first few days.
 You will be experiencing so much pain after birth, try to make this part more enjoyable for both of you.

 5. Contractions Won’t Stop After Birth